-Furthermore, three scientific articles from Norway, Germany, and England published in the New England Journal of Medicine in April 2021 noted that the Astra-Zeneca vaccine employed in Europe is associated with the rare complication of life-threatening and even fatal blood clots.
+Furthermore, three scientific articles from Norway, Germany, and England published in the New England Journal of Medicine from April to June 2021 noted that the Astra-Zeneca ChAdOx1 nCoV-19 vaccine employed in Europe is associated with the rare complication of life-threatening and even fatal blood clots.
 The most recent article from England documented 7 deaths in 23 patients.
 These reports have caused the vaccine to be suspended in several European countries.

 As Pope John Paul II expressed in The Splendor of Truth, "it is never lawful, even for the gravest reasons, to do evil that good may come of it (Romans 3:8) — in other words, to intend directly something which of its very nature contradicts the moral order (the natural law), and which must therefore be judged unworthy of man."

 1 Haddad LM, MD MA.
 Medical Ethics and The Art of Medicine.
 16th Annual Intensive Review in Emergency Medicine, Medical University of South Carolina, Charleston, September 2007.